What is DBMS Architecture

 Advantages of Two-Tier Architecture:

-3. Faster Access: Direct connection between client and server ensures quick data retrieval.
+- Faster Access: A Direct connection between the client and server ensures quick data retrieval.

 3. Three-Tier Architecture in DBMS :

-In a three-tier architecture, there is an additional layer between the client and the server, known as the application server.
-The client does not directly communicate with the database.
+The application server is a third layer that sits between the client and the server in a three-tier architecture.
+The client and the database do not communicate directly.
 Instead, client-side applications interact with the application server, which then communicates with the database server.
 This layer of separation ensures that the end-user is unaware of the database's internal details, and the database remains insulated from direct client interactions.

-The application layer acts as an intermediary between the client and the database.
-It processes requests from the client, then performs necessary business logic, and finally sends the appropriate queries to the database.
+Among the client and the database, the application layer serves as a gateway.
+After processing the client's requests, it carries out the required business logic and eventually sends the relevant database queries.
 This separation keeps the client only with the application layer, and hence, it keeps the database secure and independent from direct user interactions.

 Example: